-A student who returns to AUM on academic probation after an academic suspension will be placed on indefinite suspension when the number of hours attempted at AUM, multiplied by two, exceeds grade points earned by more than 45.
-"S" and "U" grades will not be included as hours attempted.
-Indefinite suspension is for at least four quarters, and the student can be readmitted only by special approval of the Admissions Committee on the basis of adequate evidence of the student's ability, maturity, and motivation.
+A student who returns to AUM on academic probation after an academic suspension will be placed on indefinite suspension whenever his or her cumulative grade point average at AUM is less than the grade point average identified above (under the heading Academic Suspension) for the applicable class level.
+A student will not be placed on indefinite suspension at the end of a quarter in which a 2.00 ("C") average is earned, but will be continued on academic probation.
+Indefinite suspension will be for a period of at least four quarters, and the student can be readmitted only with special approval of the Admissions Committee and on the basis of adequate evidence of the student's ability, maturity, and motivation.